VRclass/vr-topics-stefan/README.md

 # VR TOPICS IN VRTK

 ## Goals
-To develop an understaiding of the potential of using and implementing VRTK interactions for more specific needs in VR.
+To develop an understanding of the potential of using and implementing VRTK interactions for more specific needs in VR.
-Everyone in class will create a Unity scene unde Assets/VR-Topics/Scenes with the name of the topic assignef to you.
+Everyone in class will create a Unity scene unde Assets/VR-Topics/Scenes with the name of the topic assigned to you.

 | Topic/Scene name | Developer | Comments |
 |---|---|--|